egreenfield323/slawg-lang/README.md

 ## Features

-Docs will be updated here soon!
+Docs will be updated here soon!\n
-Note: this language was created for experience, and also for comedic purposes.
-This should not be taken very literally.
+Note: this language was created for personal learning, and also comedic purposes.
+This should not be taken very seriously.

 ## Getting Started